rusprice/tiktok-web-unban/README.md

 once the extension is installed (or you ever get sent back to us-landing), please go to either https://www.tiktok.com/ or https://www.tiktok.com/foryou

 see wukko's tutorial using my method: https://x.com/uwukko/status/1880896993427599797

+# Install

+if installing via .crx please just drag it into chrome://extensions

+if installing via source code, go to chrome://extensions, turn on developer mode, and load unpacked.